Campus receives $250,000 from state for conservation efforts

-An allocation of $250,000 for the Weyerhaeuser campus lakeshore conservation effort is part of the state Capital Budget awaiting approval by the state Senate.
+An allocation of $250,000 for the historic Weyerhaeuser campus conservation effort was included in the state Capital Budget approved by the Legislature in January.

-The budget document specifies that the funds would be provided "solely for the planning, development, acquisition, and other activities pursing open space conservation strategies for the historic Federal Way Weyerhaeuser campus.
+The state funds have been allocated "solely for the planning, development, acquisition, and other activities pursing open space conservation strategies for the historic Federal Way Weyerhaeuser campus.
 The grant recipient must be a regional nonprofit nature conservancy that works to conserve keystone properties selected by the city of Federal Way."

-The money would go to Forterra, the land conservancy nonprofit that is working with the city of Federal Way on the conservancy effort.
+The money is going to Forterra, the land conservancy nonprofit that is working with the city of Federal Way, Save Weyerhaeuser Campus and other stakeholders on the conservancy effort.